 Contact us if you want to be certain.

 Clinical studies show that it is an effective and safe treatment for plantar, axillary, and palmar hyperhidrosis with minimal side effects.

 The most common side effect is increased dryness of the skin.
 This can be treated with different moisturizers that you can apply to the skin after each session.

 Other side effects that are not common as dryness are:

 Does iontophoresis really work?

-Even though iontophoresis is a successful and non-invasive treatment option, you might wonder if it really works.
-As an iontophoresis machine reseller, we often get questions from our customers like:
+Even though it is a successful and non-invasive treatment option, you might wonder if it really works.
+As an machine reseller, we often get questions from our customers like:

 “I have tried so much before, and nothing worked.
 Can this really work?”

 “Water and electricity combined.
 Is that safe?”

 “How can a machine that uses water affect my sweating condition?”